-A very happy Independence Day to all my friends, fellow musicians and veterans.
+A very happy Labor Day to all my friends, fellow musicians, veterans and workers.

 I play with Dave Anderson and Bill Felix in 'SixMile Cross'.
 A mix of Irish, Bluegrass, Rock 'n Roll and what have you.
 Nothing too mellow here but worth checking out.